mdavids/rfc/content/draft-davids-forsalereg-15.md

 _for-sale.example.com.
 IN TXT "v=FORSALE1;fcod=XX-NGYyYjEyZWY"
 ```

-If no TXT records at a leaf node contain a valid version tag, processors **MUST** consider the node name invalid and discard it.
+If no TXT records at a leaf node contain a valid version tag, processors **MUST** consider the node name invalid and **MUST** discard it.

 See (#contentlimits) for additional content limitations.